RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/new-cluster-setup.md

 number of nodes, with a minimum of three.

-Note: In a cluster that consists of only one node, some features and capabilities such as database replication (which enables failover to ensure high availability), are not enabled.
+Note: In a cluster that consists of only one node, some features and capabilities are not enabled, such as database replication that provides high availability.

 To set up a new cluster, you must first [install the Redis Enterprise Software